lasse-steinnes/IN4200/IN4200_HE2_15804/README.md

 mpirun -n [number of MPI processes] ./main.out [M] [N] [K1] [K2]
 ```

 The programs were compiled and executed on macOS Catalina (v.
 10.15.7).
-Compilation relies on mpiCC, to access Open MPI.
+Compilation relies on mpiCC, to access Open MPI (v4.1.1).

 ### Links and packages